 - receive written notification of the decision for an Extension of Time to Comply in a timely manner (in no longer than 30 days). - receive written notification regarding a violation of Stars criteria.
-This notification may be made by a letter, Notice to Comply, licensing services supplemental information page, or on a periodic Star certification review. - grieve any QRIS violation, non-compliance or substantiated complaint. - request an alternative settlement instead of being recommended for reduction by submitting a plan to the designated programs manager. - receive written notification of a reduction of your Star level and directions for requesting an administrative review.
+This notification may be made by a letter, Notice to Comply, licensing services supplemental page, or on a periodic Stars review. - grieve any non-compliance or substantiated complaint. - request an alternative settlement instead of being recommended for reduction by submitting a plan to the Regional Program Manager for your county. - receive written notification of a reduction of your Star level and directions for requesting an appeal of the decision.